kshaffer/cognition/week5.md

 ## Schedule

-**Wednesday, June 29 (due 7am MDT):** video comments due
 **Wednesday, June 29 (due 7am MDT):** concept map contributions due
-**Thursday, June 30 (due 7am MDT):** Week 4 video redos due
+**Friday, July 1 (due 7am MDT):** Week 4 video reassessments due
-**Friday, June 29 (due 7am MDT):** final projects and reassessments due
+**Friday, July 1 (due 7am MDT):** final projects and reassessments due

 *In lieu of office hours, I will be available for individual appointments via video for any who would like assistance on the final project or reassessments.*

 ## Assignments

-For **Wednesday, June 29, 7am MDT,** submit comments for at least three of your colleagues' core concept videos from Week 4 on D2L or Twitter.
-See below for further details.

-For **Wednesday, June 29, 7am MDT,** submit two written explanations of the relationship between two different core concepts on our emerging [concept map](https://prezi.com/ntsoqg1f9m7i/music-cognition/).
+For **Wednesday, June 29, 7am MDT,** submit three written explanations of the relationship between two different core concepts on our emerging [concept map](https://prezi.com/ntsoqg1f9m7i/music-cognition/).
 These relationships should each involve at least one concept from Week 4.
 (Connections between two Week 4 concepts, or between one Week 4 concept and one concept from earlier weeks are both fair game.)
 See the [Assignment guide](/assessments/) for details on the expectations and collaborative opportunities for this assignment.

-For **Friday, July 1, 7am MDT,** if you did not receive full marks (4/4) for your Week 4 videos, you may redo whatever you need to bring that score up to 4/4.
-These are *separate from* the five-point final reassessments or project.
-Anyone can do them *in addition to* the final reassessments or project.
-Please upload your redo videos to the original Week 4 Conceptual Videos dropbox.
+For **Friday, July 1, 7am MDT,** if you did not receive full marks on one of your week 4 videos, you may submit a reassessment *of a single video*.

-For **Friday, July 1, 7am MDT,** submit *either* a final project *or* five reassessment videos/conceptual connections.
+For **Friday, July 1, 7am MDT,** submit *either* a final project *or* eight credits worth of reassessment videos/conceptual connections.
 See below for details.

 ## Final projects